HP319193/prisme.ai/docs/docs/en/contributing/technical/console/specifications.md

 Authenticated user token is stored in local storage.

-# Company Social Responsability (CSR)
+# Company Social Responsibility (CSR)

 - Use lazy loading for occasional resource loading
 - Limit databases results with pagination
-- Group massive processing into more effective batchs
+- Group massive processing into more effective batches

 # Hosting